apigee/apigee-deploy-maven-plugin/README.md

 mvn apigee-enterprise:promote -P${profile} -Dbearer=$(gcloud auth print-access-token)
 ```

-For example let's say Revision 5 of a proxy is imported to the Apigee org, the above command will deploy that revision to the environment configured in the Maven profile
+For example let's say the latest revision number of a proxy is 5 (whether deployed or not), the above command will deploy that revision to the environment configured in the Maven profile

 - To deploy a specific revision to Target env: